Comporta Portugal in the Alentejo: Beach, nature & insider tips

 Comporta Cafe

-For a relaxed meal on the beach you can visit the "Comporta Café".
-It has a cozy atmosphere and serves a variety of dishes from sandwiches to traditional Portuguese food.
+For a relaxed meal on the beach, you can, for example, try the “Comporta Café* (advertisement)".
+It has a cozy atmosphere and serves a variety of dishes, from sandwiches to traditional Portuguese dishes.

 Activities in Comporta